 This query returns the submission IDs 1,2,3,4,5 instead of querying each submission id to get related publications.

-You can save queries on publications by running just on query statement
+You can save queries on publications by running just on the query statement

 Using this method we optimize the query and fix the N+1 query problem.

 Loading 2000 or more data in one request is an inefficient way to do so.
 We think of paginating the page so not all data is loaded in a single request.
-But after that we realize that it is not the best way to do it.
+But after that, we realize that it is not the best way to do it.
 Because it needs user interaction to navigate between pages.
-Instead we came up fwith an infinite scroll method, so every time scrolling to the bottom of the page, it will automatically load more data.
+Instead, we came up with an infinite scroll method, so every time scrolling to the bottom of the page, it will automatically load more data.

-Since migrating servers and optimizing the OCS system on openjournaltheme using OJTRocket pugin, Openjournaltheme has made spast websites easier and faster to access, with that we believe it will have a very positive impact on their site visitors, with easy access sites and increase the number of authors on their sites.
+Since migrating servers and optimizing the OCS system on openjournaltheme using the OJTRocket plugin, Openjournaltheme has made Spast websites easier and faster to access, with that we believe it will have a very positive impact on their site visitors, with easy access sites and increase the number of authors on their sites.

-Using Openjournaltheme server and OJTRocket plugin, the SPAST Foundation achieved a transparent data migration to Openjournalteheme without impact to system submission operations.
-Openjournaltheme helps maintain the highest access of their system by working to melakukan implementasi lazyload pada halaman utama mereka.
+Using the Openjournaltheme server and the OJTRocket plugin, the SPAST Foundation achieved a transparent data migration to Openjournalteheme without impact on system submission operations.
+Openjournaltheme helps maintain the highest access of their system by working to implement the lazyload to their article list page.